openservicemesh/osm-docs/content/docs/guides/certificates.md

 - `--set osm.certificateProvider.kind=vault` - set this to `vault`
 - `--set osm.vault.host` - host name of the Vault server (example: `vault.contoso.com`)
 - `--set osm.vault.protocol` - protocol for Vault connection (`http` or `https`)
-- `--set osm.vault.token` - token to be used by OSM to connect to Vault (this is issued on the Vault server for the particular role)
 - `--set osm.vault.role` - role created on Vault server and dedicated to Open Service Mesh (example: `openservicemesh`)
 - `--set osm.certificateProvider.serviceCertValidityDuration` - period for which each new certificate issued for service-to-service communication will be valid.
 It is represented as a sequence of decimal numbers each with optional fraction and a unit suffix, ex: 1h to represent 1 hour, 30m to represent 30 minutes, 1.5h or 1h30m to represent 1 hour and 30 minutes.

+The Vault token must be provided to OSM so it can connect to Vault.
+The token can be configured as a set option or stored in a Kubernetes secret in the namespace of the OSM installation.
+If the `osm.vault.token` option is not set, the `osm.vault.secret.name` and `osm.vault.secret.key` options must be configured.

+- `--set osm.vault.token` - token to be used by OSM to connect to Vault (this is issued on the Vault server for the particular role)
+- `--set osm.vault.secret.name` - the string name of the Kubernetes secret storing the Vault token
+- `--set osm.vault.secret.key` - the key of the Vault token in the Kubernetes secret

 Additionally: